martabal/docker-immich/README.md

 - After installing `nvidia-docker2`, recreate or create a new Docker container using the Nvidia runtime.
 This can be done in two ways:

 - Add both `--runtime=nvidia` and `NVIDIA_VISIBLE_DEVICES=all` to your Docker run command.
-Replace `all` with a specific GPU's UUID if needed.
-Example:
+Replace `all` with a specific GPU's UUID if needed:

-  - Docker run:
+  - Docker CLI:

     ```bash
     docker run --runtime=nvidia -e NVIDIA_VISIBLE_DEVICES=all
     ```

-  - Docker compose:
+  - Docker Compose:

   ```yaml
   services: